vespCV/vespcv/README.md

     ```bash
     sudo systemctl status ssh
     ```
-  - Verify the IP address hasn't changed.
+  - Verify that the IP address has not changed by using an IP scanner application

 ### GPIO Issues
 - **GPIO Test Script for Connected Hardware**: